Projects per year

-Katy is involved in the delivery of modules at BSc and MSc levels including 'Contemporary Issues in Substance Misuse', 'Contemporary Crime' and 'Drug Interventions'.
+Katy is module leader for the MSc module 'Drug Interventions' and she contributes to modules at BSc level as a guest speaker.
 She also supervises BSc, MSc and PhD research students with their projects and dissertations.
 Katy has a particular interest in research methods and for many years enjoyed teaching second year students how to use SPSS and NVivo to analyse and interpret data.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):